Amrit-Hub/Databricks-Certified-Data-Engineer-Professional-Questions/README.md

 Repo [link](https://github.com/Amrit-Hub/Databricks-Certified-Data-Engineer-Professional-Questions)

-## Questions
+## Topics

-I was able to note down these memory based questions.
+I was able to note down these topics memory based.

 1. Read parameters using dbutils.widgets.text and then get
 2. Read access for prod notebook for review to new data engineer - Can Read